MicrosoftDocs/customer-insights/topics/onboarding-guidance.md

 *	Access to (or ability to create) an ADLS storage account (for export).

 ## User consent for your site
-•	Please refer to the “Manage cookies and user consent” section TODO add in doc hyperlink
+*	Please refer to the **Manage cookies and user consent** section.
-•	The “Getting started” section highlights that the code auto collects view and actions.
-TODO update in doc hyperlink
+*	The **Getting started** section highlights that the code auto collects view and actions.
-•	After reviewing these documents, you must evaluate if there is need for an update to your user consent notification.
+*	After reviewing these documents, you must evaluate if there is need for an update to your user consent notification.
 If you previously had no "non-essential" cookies, then this will likely require an update to your site policy, etc.

 ## Public Preview Features